KaiyangZhou/on-device-dg/README.md

 - **PACS & OfficeHome**: These two datasets are small (both around 200MB) so we suggest you directly run the code, which will automatically download and preprocess the datasets.
 - **DOSCO-2k**: All datasets from the DOSCO benchmark can be downloaded automatically once you run the code (like PACS and OfficeHome).
 But we suggest you manually download them first.
 They can be downloaded from this google drive [link](https://drive.google.com/drive/folders/1QJTz4vJ4Jta6Co6UHYmVnXJUGK1H9-G3?usp=sharing).
-- **Pretrained teacher models (ResNet50)**: The pretrained ERM models based on ResNet50, i.e., KD's teacher as reported in the paper, can be downloaded from [here](https://drive.google.com/file/d/1Lekwtite9VqM3BWEQj1Z312O0YsRfFrR/view?usp=sharing).
+- **Pretrained teacher models (ResNet50)**: The pretrained ERM models based on ResNet50, i.e., *KD's teacher* as reported in the paper, can be downloaded [here](https://drive.google.com/file/d/1Lekwtite9VqM3BWEQj1Z312O0YsRfFrR/view?usp=sharing).
 Please download and extract the file under `on-device-dg/`.
-To reproduce the results of KD and OKD, please use these pretrained teacher models.
+To reproduce the results of KD and OKD, you should use these pretrained teacher models.
 - **PlacesViT**: The model weights can be downloaded [here](https://drive.google.com/file/d/1__940fYMzzObU48JP3cveVHbUeexhk23/view?usp=sharing).
 Please put the weights under `on-device-dg/tools/`.
-You can take a look at `on-device-dg/tools/featext.py` if you would like to use PlacesViT for your own datasets.
+The feature extraction code is provided in `on-device-dg/tools/featext.py`.

 ### 3. How to Run